TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_examples.md

 ### ICSSG IEP
 ICSSG IEP has Sync0/Sync1 cyclic generation mode to generate clock which can be used for %SDFM clock.
-The generated clock comes out on two pin corresponding SYNC0 and SYNC1.
+The generated clock comes out on two pins corresponding to SYNC0 and SYNC1.
 IEP also has SYNC1 delay feature which can be used to define delay between SYNC1 and SYNC0 output.
 -  APIs related to IEP SYNC0 and SYNC1 configuration
 <table>
 <tr>